Is there only one way to get international patent rights?

 For utility patent applications, the foreign filing deadline is one year from the priority date.
-For most US applicants, the priority date is the filing date of the earliest US utility patent application, which may be either a provisional or nonprovisional application.
+For most US applicants, the priority date is the filing date of the earliest US utility patent application.
+This earliest patent filing may be either a provisional or nonprovisional application.
 The paths to a final destination in a foreign country may differ.

 What are my foreign filing options?

 To obtain a foreign patent, you must eventually file in each desired country or region.
 Europe allows for a single regional application to be filed with the European Patent Office (EPO).
 When an EPO application is allowed, it can then branch off into each desired European country.